martinthomson/rfced-model/draft-thomson-rfced-model.md

 IAB, and Idependent Submissions).
 The output is an RFC.

-Generally speaking, this system is successful if RFCs are produced at a rate approximating the rate that documents are approved for publication and the quality of those documents is sufficient to serve the ends of the consumers of those documents.
+Generally speaking, this system is successful if RFCs are produced at a rate approximating the rate that documents are approved for publication.
+In addition to managing throughput, the overall latency should be minimized and the quality of documents should be sufficient to serve the ends of the consumers of those documents.

 In practice, the demands placed on the editing and publication process mean that this function is quite involved.
 Furthermore, the exact goals that this system